soarlab/soarlab.github.io/_publications/2018_atva_bhr.md

 # After the --- you can put information that you want to appear on the website using markdown formatting or HTML.
 A good example are acknowledgements, extra references, an erratum, etc.
 ---
+### Acknowledgements

+Supported in part by the National Science Foundation (NSF) award CNS 1527526.